 As a result of three Digg homepage appearances over a period of a few weeks bringing my blog to it’s knees I decided to make a few changes.
-In addition to acquiring a new server and finding someone to optimize the heck out of it for me, I also decided to re-vamp my Wordpress theme.
+In addition to acquiring a new server and finding someone to optimize the heck out of it for me, I also decided to re-vamp my WordPress theme.

 I’m probably a little pickier than most, but I was looking for the following list of features in the new theme: